 - Support our internal and external communications outreach.

-Up to six interns will be accepted in the office, each assigned to one of the European Parliament's senior staffers charged with creating and fostering working relations between parliamentary committees and their Congressional and regulatory counterparts in the US government.
+Up to six interns will be accepted in the office, each assigned to one of the European Parliament's staffers charged with creating and fostering working relations between parliamentary committees and their Congressional and regulatory counterparts in the US government.